SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

 The processor can be deployed both as an agent or as a collector.

-When running as a collector, the processor cannot correctly detect the IP address of the pods generating the spans when it receives the spans from an agent instead of receiving them directly from the pods.
-To workaround this issue, agents deployed with the k8s_tagger processor can be configured to detect the IP addresses and forward them along with the span resources.
-Collector can then match this IP address with k8s pods and enrich the spans with the metadata.
+When running as a collector, the processor cannot correctly detect the IP address of the pods generating the records when it receives the records from an agent instead of receiving them directly from the pods.
+To workaround this issue, agents deployed with the k8s_tagger processor can be configured to detect the IP addresses and forward them along with the record resources.
+Collector can then match this IP address with k8s pods and enrich the records with the metadata.
 In order to set this up, you'll need to complete the following steps:

 1. Setup agents in passthrough mode